FusionAuth/fusionauth-site/site/_posts/2020-08-03-announcing-fusionauth-1-18.md

 excerpt_separator: "<!--more-->"
 ---

 We're excited to announce the release of version 1.18.
-The 1.18 release shipped on July 21, 2020.
+The 1.18 release shipped in July, 2020.
 This version delivers new features as well as resolving issues for users on version 1.17 and older.

 <!--more-->

 ## Highlights

-In addition to bug fixes and user interface improvements, there are a couple of features available only to users of paid editions.
+In addition to bug fixes and user interface improvements, there are a couple of features available to users of paid editions.

 ### Advanced Registration Forms